Replicated Map offers a distributed

 java.util.Map::clear implementation, but due to the asynchronous nature and the

-weakly consistency of it, there is no point in time where you can say the map is empty.
+weakly consistency of this implementation, there is no point in time where you can say the map is empty.
 Every node

 applies that to its local dataset in "a near point in time".